top of page

 Leveling and grading aren’t the same thing.

-Leveling happens right after land clearing — it’s about filling holes, smoothing ruts, and making the property safe and usable.
+Leveling happens right after land clearing.
+It involves filling holes, smoothing ruts, and making the property safe and usable.

-Grading is the engineered shaping of the land that comes later, usually for construction foundations or precise drainage control.
+Grading is the engineered shaping of the land that comes later.
+This is usually for construction foundations or precise drainage control.

 Skipping the initial leveling phase makes grading later much harder and more expensive.